Annual

 73%

-of WIOA individuals placed in jobs
+of WIOA served individuals secured jobs

 $88,856,052

-Total Estimated Annual Earnings for those Employed
+Total Estimated Annual Earnings for those Employed *

 $12,001